It’s a New Year — Resolve to be Happy!

 Why is Happiness Often Elusive?

-Strangely, being stressed-out is not elusive.
-Being nervous is not elusive.
-Being sad is not elusive.
-Being angry is not elusive.
-We readily access and recognize negative emotions day-in-and-day-out.
+Stress, nervousness, sadness, and anger are not identical to being elusive.
+We readily access and recognize negative emotions day-in and day-out.
 But happiness is another matter.
 Often, we can’t even say for sure whether we’re even happy in some vague, general way, let alone say we are genuinely happy.
 Why is happiness so elusive, so often?
 Possibly:

 - We may feel it’s selfish to be happy.
 Similar to being told when we were young that there are starving children in the world.
 That we were guilty of lacking appreciation for what graced our table if we didn’t eat all our dinner.
 We may subconsciously internalize the suffering of others and feel guilt or shame if we feel happiness when others aren’t happy.